for the next 100 years

 We will innovate.
 We will create new opportunities for students.
 We will invest in our future.

 There is good news to report: We are well on our way.
-UNH is already almost halfway toward our $100 million goal.
+The University of New Haven is already almost halfway toward our $100 million goal.
 We now seek to raise the additional funds needed to expand our agenda for leadership.

 That is the Charger Challenge.